Please ensure Javascript is enabled for purposes of website accessibility

 Home

-Why Sod?
+Why Natural Grass?
 And Why Are Synthetics Bad for the Environment?

 Thinking about going synthetic???
 Think again!

-Natural turfgrass sod is BENEFICIAL to the environment!
-Just remember to water wisely, choose the correct variety for your area and use,and follow maintenance guidelines.
+Natural grass sod is BENEFICIAL to the environment!
+Just remember to water wisely, choose the correct variety for your area and use, and follow maintenance guidelines.

 Sod creates a healthy environment.
 Sod cleans the air and helps recharge our groundwater supplies.
 Turfgrass is one of nature's finest and least expensive filters, and works to improve the environment.